kbalog/uis-dat640-fall2020/code/elasticsearch/README.md

 ## Search

+Search is performed using the [Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html).

-Search documents (blog posts) for the query "search distributed".
+In the example below, we search for documents (blog posts) that match the query "search distributed".

 ### From the command line (or browser)